Autonomous Power Allocation based on Distributed Deep Learning for Device-to-Device Communication Underlaying Cellular Network: Results

-In the proposed scheme, there are two significant parameters for adopting constraints, $c_{if}$ and $c_p$.
-They should be determined manually, but it is not difficult.
-The valid range of the parameters is wide enough.
-Fig.~\ref{fig:140ef} and~\ref{fig:150ef} show the effects of the interference to eNB constraint factor, $c_{if}$.
-If too small $c_{if}$ is used, the interference to eNB constraints may be ignored.
-In that case, it is more profitable to ignore $C_{if}c_{if}$ in minimizing the cost, though DNN takes the penalty from $C_{if}c_{if}$.
-Thus, the spectral efficiency, $\eta$, is high but it is not valid because the interference to eNB are over the limit, QMAX.
-If the $c_{if}$ is high enough, DNN cannot ignore the constraint.
-Then, DNN should keep the constraints with reducing transmit powers.
-If it uses too high $c_{if}$, the $\eta$ can be reduced, but the falling is not meaningful.
-Note that $C_{if}$ includes ReLU function.
-It turns off the constraint if it is not over the threshold.
-Because of this, an effect of the high $c_{if}$ is limited.
+In the proposed scheme, there are two significant parameters for adopting constraints, $\lambda_{if}$ and $\lambda_p$.
+They should be determined manually, but it is not difficult because the valid range of the parameters is wide enough.
+Fig.~\ref{fig:140ef} show the effects of the interference to the eNB constraint factor, $\lambda_{if}$.
+If too small $\lambda_{if}$ is used, the interference to eNB constraints can be ignored.
+In that case, it is more profitable to ignore $\lambda_{if}\eta_{if}$ in minimizing the cost, though DNN takes the penalty from $\lambda_{if}\eta_{if}$.
+Thus, the spectral efficiency $T$ is high but it is not valid because the interference to eNB exceeds the limit, $Q_{max}$.
+If $\lambda_{if}$ is high enough, DNN cannot ignore the constraint.
+Then, DNN should maintain the constraints with reduced transmit power.
+If a much higher $\lambda_{if}$ is used, $T$ can be reduced, but the falling is not meaningful.
+Note that $\eta_{if}$ includes ReLU function.
+It turns off the constraint if it does not exceed the threshold.
+Because of this, an effect of a high $\lambda_{if}$ is limited.
 However, D2D transmitters are dropped randomly, and it may be very close to the eNB.
-Thus, there can be a few cases of being over QMAX though it has very small transmit power.
+Thus, there can be a few cases of exceeding $Q_{max}$ though it has a very small transmit power.
 The cases affect the results.
-Consequently, $\eta$ can be reduced slightly with larger $c_{if}$.
+Consequently, $T$ can be reduced slightly with larger $\lambda_{if}$.

-Fig.~\ref{fig:110p} describes effects of the transmit power constraint factor, $c_p$.
-The $c_p$ is less sensitive than $c_{if}$, because $PMAX = 0.25$ W. Similar to the case of $c_{if}$, DNN may ignore the power constraint if $c_p$ is not enough.
-With very small $c_p$, the $\eta$ can be increased but it cannot keep the constraint.
-The DNN adopts the transmit power constraints appropriately where $c_p$ is over 10.
-Unlike the $c_{if}$, larger $c_p$ does not has a problem.
-Even when the $c_p$ is 200, the performance of spectral efficiency is not changed.
-It is because there is no D2D transmitter which is over the PMAX after enough training.
+Fig.~\ref{fig:110p} describes the effect of the transmit power constraint factor, $\lambda_p$, which is less sensitive than $\lambda_{if}$, because $P_{max}$ is 0.25 W. Similar to the case of $\lambda_{if}$, DNN may ignore the power constraint if $\lambda_{p}$ is not high enough.
+With a very small $\lambda_{p}$, $\eta$ can be increased but cannot maintain the constraint.
+DNN adopts the transmit power constraints appropriately where $\lambda_{p}$ is over 10.
+Unlike $\lambda_{if}$, a larger $\lambda_{p}$ does not has a problem.
+Even when $\lambda_{p}$ is 200, the performance of spectral efficiency does not change.
+It is because there is no D2D transmitter, which is over the $P_{max}$ after enough training.